AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/using-tokens/use-the-send-alert-info-token.md

 >[!NOTE]
 >
->**Reminder**
->
 >Don't forget to approve your email.

 Good stuff!
 This token is very useful and you should use it in all alerts you create for your sales team.